MyHealthX

 Each consent is recorded with a timestamp and version number in our database for audit purposes as required by Section 6(10) of DPDPA 2023.

-Withdrawal of Consent: As per Section 6(4) of the DPDPA 2023, you may withdraw any or all consents at any time by deleting your account from the Profile page.
-Withdrawal of consent is as easy as giving it — a single button press.
-Upon withdrawal, your account is deactivated immediately and your QR access is disabled.
-Personal data is scheduled for deletion within 30 days, unless retention is required for legal, security, or regulatory purposes.
-Note: Consequences of withdrawal include deactivation of your QR code and loss of all stored medical data.
+Withdrawal of Consent: As per Section 6(4) of the DPDPA 2023, you may withdraw consent or request deletion of your personal data through account settings or by contacting support.
+Withdrawal of consent is designed to be as easy as giving it.
+Upon withdrawal, your account is deactivated and your QR access is disabled.
+Personal data is scheduled for deletion within a reasonable period, except where retention is required for legal, security, tax, audit, fraud-prevention, dispute-resolution, or regulatory purposes.
+Withdrawal of consent may limit or disable certain Platform features, including QR emergency display and alerts.

 7. Data Storage and Security